Malware Epidemics Effects in a Lanchester Conflict Model: Example: A Simple Homogeneous Model

-Since the starts of cyber and kinetic warfare may not necessarily coincide, we extend the model by allowing an onset of kinetic combat, malware attack and patching process independent from each other.
-In this way, situations like a preparation of a kinetic battle by a supporting malware attack or a late start of countermeasures due to a delayed provision of appropriate patches can be modeled.
-Additionally, the duration of the malware attack can be restricted by $\Delta t_{\mathsf{mal}}$.
+Table~\ref{definition_param} includes event time parameters, which extend the model by allowing an onset of kinetic combat, malware attack and patching process independent from each other.
+In this way, situations like a preparation of a kinetic battle by a supporting malware attack in advance or a late start of countermeasures due to a delayed provision of appropriate patches can be modeled.
+Usually, the force under malware attack will also need some time to recognize the attack and to initiate corresponding countermeasures.
+Additionally, the duration of the malware attack can be determined by $\Delta t_{\mathsf{mal}}$.
 An early stop of the malware attack can sometimes be useful for covering up the source of the malware attack.
-Before the start and after the end of an action like a malware attack, the execution of the action is prohibited by appropriate parameter settings.
-Inbetween, the action parameters are set to their effective values.
-Details of the translation of the events resulting from the timing parameters given in table~\ref{definition_param} to corresponding changes of the parameter settings are given in table~\ref{definition_event}.
-If we talk about the equation system (\ref{lanchmalware}), we always consider its extension by the events of table~\ref{definition_event}.
-For a better understanding, figure~\ref{timeeventsandintervals} depicts events and time intervals used in the text graphically.

-The model extension described above gives up the simultaneity of the start of kinetic combat, malware attack and patching process.
-This generalization is another contribution to make the Lanchester/SIR model easier applicable to real-life situations.
-For example, a start of the malware attack and of the patching process at the same time will happen only in rare occasions.
-Usually, the force under malware attack will need some time to recognize the attack and to initiate corresponding countermeasures.
-Thus, the extension enables the modeling of much more situations that are likely to occur in practice.